Site logo

 In terms of megayachts, Sint Maarten has become a hub for these luxurious vessels.
 The island hosts several high-profile events throughout the year, such as the St. Maarten Heineken Regatta, which attracts many yachts to the island.
 Many of these vessels can be seen docked in the marinas of Sint Maarten, and the island has become a popular destination for megayacht owners and enthusiasts alike.

-Port De Plaisants
+Port De Plaisance

 A full-service marina with 90 slips, for vessels up to 260' and includes amenities such as restaurants, a casino, and a resort.